View all Faculty

 We pursue research in two areas:

 1. Liquid biopsies for infectious and immune-mediated disease: We investigate technologies and applications of circulating cell-free DNA in diagnostic medicine.
 We have developed molecular assays to obtain rich, sequence information from cell-free DNA in blood and urine, and computational methods to classify infectious and immune-mediated disease from cell-free DNA ‘omics data.
-We have demonstrated applications of these technologies in the monitoring of infection, host tissue injury due to infection, COVID-19, solid-organ transplant rejection, and graft-versus-host disease.
+We have pioneered applications of these technologies in the monitoring of infection, host tissue injury due to infection, COVID-19, solid-organ transplant rejection, and graft-versus-host disease.

 2. Digital spatial profiling of microbiomes and infection in complex tissues: We investigate single-cell and spatial sequencing technologies to study infection in native, complex tissues and to spatially profile bacterial microbiomes and host-microbiome interactions.

-Selected Publications
+Select Publications

-Selected Awards and Honors
+Select Awards and Honors

-• 2020 Research Excellence Award Cornell College of Engineering
+• Research Excellence Award Cornell College of Engineering 2020

-• 2017 NIH Director’s New Innovator Award
+• NIH Director’s New Innovator Award 2017

 Education

-• Ph.D.
-(Science and Engineering), K.U.
-Leuven, 2008
+• Ph.D., Science and Engineering, K.U.
+Leuven 2008

 In the News